-Rural exception schemes can only be used for affordable housing that remains for the community in perpetuity.
+5.43 Rural exception sites can only be used for affordable housing that remains for the community in perpetuity.
 Policy HP6 is intended to address any need for affordable housing exception sites should they arise.
 Based on evidence in the Affordable Housing Strategy (2019) on differing affordability levels for different affordable products, it will be important that any exception site meets a significant proportion of 'traditional affordable' need, in particular affordable rent products.